 Biotechnology at Jefferson

-As an academic health center in the middle of the biotechnology industries of Delaware valley, Jefferson provides students with outstanding opportunities that include research faculty whose specific expertise is in biotech and world-class biomedical research facilities of Thomas Jefferson University.
-Our students enjoy access to Kimmel Cancer Center, patient care divisions and a variety of research centers throughout the University.
+As an academic health center in the middle of the biotechnology industries of Delaware valley, Jefferson provides students with outstanding opportunities that include research faculty whose specific expertise is in biotech and medicine as well as world-class biomedical research facilities of Thomas Jefferson University.
+Our students enjoy access to Kimmel Cancer Center, patient care divisions and a variety of research centers throughout the University and beyond.

 Gain classroom, laboratory and practical experience in five areas:

-- recombinant dna and related molecular biologic techniques
+- Recombinant DNA and related molecular biology techniques

-A Jefferson degree prepares students for jobs in academic, pharmaceutical, forensics or government laboratories; molecular diagnostics research; quality control; bioprocessing; sales or marketing.
+A Jefferson degree prepares students for jobs in academic, pharmaceutical, forensics or government laboratories; molecular diagnostics; quality control; bioprocessing; sales or marketing.
 Graduates of our programs have used their degree’s as a stepping stone to careers in education, law or medicine.

 National certification in a specialty area of laboratory practice is not only proof of knowledge and competence in a field; it demonstrates value-added expertise that employers seek today.
 Visit the American Society of Clinical Pathology Board of Certification for more information.